Attaulhaleem/smart-dumbbell/README.md

 ### Edge Impulse

-The data collection, model training and testing was done using '''Edge Impulse Studio'''.
+The data collection, model training and testing was done using ```Edge Impulse Studio```.
 The project can be accessed <a href="https://studio.edgeimpulse.com/public/161663/latest">here</a>.

 ---